The Princeton Cannabis Task Force met for a second time to review NJ legal weed town options and discussed homegrow.

 He noted applicants need to provide a letter of affidavit saying they have zoning approval, and a letter of support from the town.
 Towns can be choosy of which business they allow and add requirements to exclude others.

-O’Beirne said a million sq ft of cannabis canopy is needed in terms of plants growing, while there’s at best a couple hundred thousand sq ft of cannabis canopy in New Jersey currently.
+O’Beirne said a million sq ft of cannabis canopy is needed in terms of plants growing.
+There’s at best a couple hundred thousand sq ft of cannabis canopy in New Jersey currently.

 Patients have said there is not enough cannabis of sufficient quality consistently for a long time.